 Receipt of the $400 registration deposit along with the electronic housing preference form from new students constitutes a request for a housing assignment and an agreement to abide by established housing policies and regulations.

-Fraternities and sororities are awarded houses by the Office of Student Affairs upon recommendation of an organizational review panel.
+Fraternities and sororities retain chapter houses if no concerns persist during the previous academic year.
 Fraternities and sororities are expected to identify and fill their respective houses in the timeline set forth by the Office of Student Affairs.
 Continued use of any fraternity or sorority house by the organization is dependent on full occupancy of the unit as well as the discretion of the College.

 To be eligible to select a room for the next academic year, returning students must participate in the housing selection process facilitated in the spring semester.
 If a student fails to participate in the process, the student will be assigned a room by the Office of Student Affairs within the residential system.